PhilipPanda/SecurOS/docs/HOWTO-INSTALL.md

     6. Proceed by following the on-screen instructions, which include selecting your preferred installation language, keyboard layout, and other initial settings.

-    7. Choose the installation type that suits your needs, typically "Install SecurOS" or "Try SecurOS without installing."

-    8. Continue to configure your system, specifying your time zone, creating a user account, and setting your system preferences.
+    7. Continue to configure your system, specifying your time zone, creating a user account, and setting your system preferences.

-    9. Select the installation location and, if required, partition your disk according to your preferences.
+    8. Select the installation location and, if required, partition your disk according to your preferences.

-    10. Carefully review the installation settings, and when you are satisfied, commence the installation process.
+    9. Carefully review the installation settings, and when you are satisfied, commence the installation process.

-    11. Upon completion, remove the USB drive (if applicable) and restart your computer.
+    10. Upon completion, remove the USB drive (if applicable) and restart your computer.

 ## Post-Installation Setup